davidfstr/dafoster.net/about/index.md

 <img class="img-box-right img-200" alt="Picture of David Foster" src="profile.jpg" />

-My name is **David Foster** and I enjoy developing software for fun and profit, with the aim of making a positive difference in the world.
+Hi!
+My name is **David Foster** and my mission is to make the world a better place, through the tools of creating software and the written word.

 I co-founded [TechSmart],
 which seeks to bring world-class computer science education to K-12 students.